 Jeremy Dale is the co-founder of OTRO, former VP of Worldwide retail for Microsoft and led Motorola’s Product (RED) Campaign in collaboration with Oprah and Bono.
-Dale is the punk rocker of business, a name he earned from Bono, after his crazy efforts, launching a Motorola store on Michigan Avenue in Chicago in only 12 days.
+He is the “punk rocker” of business, a name he earned from U2’s Bono, after his efforts launching a Motorola store on Chicago’s Michigan Avenue in only 12 days.

 We discuss idea from his book The Punk Rock of Business, how to take risks that aren’t reckless, why companies are killing great ideas with endless bureaucracy, and why having a cause will define your business success.
 (And how to do it right)

 Dale does a great job at explaining why legendary brands should always have a cause and what the relationship to product and profit looks like.
 Also, how when the brand, product, and cause are aligned, that’s when movements start.
 We discuss is how long it takes to get projects done in corporate America and why much of the delay may be subconsciously linked to the fear of getting things wrong or missing a critical component.
 Most leaders are truly unaware of how forgiving the process is, and how embracing micro failures and quickly correcting, is the only true way to avoid macro failures.

 Dale’s whole ethos is to be more like a punk rock star in business than a stuffy business person.
 He enforces the behavior that we must stand out, be authentic, real and make no apologies for who we are, and what our business is about.
 With the overwhelming majority of business-sameness out there today, the real authentic non-apologetic brands are the ones that get all the attention and stand out.